Knorr-Bremse

-Knorr-Bremse AG is a German manufacturer of braking systems for rail and commercial vehicles that has operated in the field for over 110 years.
-Other products in Group's portfolio include intelligent door systems, control components, air conditioning systems for rail vehicles, torsional vibration dampers, and transmission control systems for commercial vehicles.
+Knorr-Bremse AG is a German manufacturer of braking systems for rail and commercial vehicles that has operated since 1905.
+Other products in the company's portfolio include intelligent door systems, control components, air conditioning systems for rail vehicles, torsional vibration dampers, and transmission control systems for commercial vehicles.

-In 2019, the Group's workforce of over 28,000 achieved worldwide sales of EUR 6.93 billion.

 The Group has a presence in over 30 countries, at 100 locations.

-On 4 November 2020, it was announced that Knorr-Bremse AG had chosen Dr. Jan Michael Mrosik to be a member of the Executive Board and CEO.
-The appointment takes effect as of 1 January 2021.
+In 2022, the Group's workforce of over 31,000 achieved worldwide sales of EUR 7.15 billion.